If you’re unsure whether your Norton residence has poor indoor air quality (IAQ), it likely does.

 Carbon monoxide is colorless gas you can’t smell.
 It’s a byproduct of insufficient combustion in fuel-burning units, like gas heating systems, water heaters or fireplaces.

-It creates an extreme health risk.
-In little levels, it can cause flu-like ailments like headaches and nausea.
-It may be deadly in large concentrations.
+It causes a severe health risk.
+In little levels, it can lead to flu-like ailments like headaches and nausea.
+It can be fatal in large levels.

-We suggest yearly furnace maintenance to ensure your system is operating properly.
-This job allows our pros to discover problems before they begin, including malfunctions that can cause carbon monoxide leaks.
+We suggest annual furnace maintenance to double-check your equipment is operating like it should.
+This work allows our professionals to pinpoint troubles before they start, including malfunctions that can cause carbon monoxide leaks.

-The best way to keep your residence free of carbon monoxide is to get detectors.
-These alarms must be on every floor near bedrooms and living rooms.
+The best way to keep your residence free of carbon monoxide is to put in detectors.
+These alarms need to be on each floor close to bedrooms and living areas.

-Better Your Home’s Air Quality with the HCE Systems Professionals
+Enhance Your House’s Air Quality with the HCE Systems Pros

-Know that your residence has bad air quality but not sure how to make it better?
-Or unsure which option is best for you?
-Give our kind HVAC specialists a call at 276-302-0076 or contact us online now.
-With free estimates and professional assistance, we’ll help you locate the best equipment for your family and budget.
+Informed that your residence has bad air quality but not sure how to make it better?
+Or unsure which product is ideal for you?
+Give our friendly HVAC pros a call at 276-302-0076 or contact us online now.
+With free estimates and expert assistance, we’ll help you choose the ideal option for your family and budget.